Ekaterina Shutova

 few-shot learning for NLP

-multi-modal semantics and joint modelling of language and vision
+joint modelling of language and vision

 cognitive processing and semantic representation in the brain